Integrated Undergraduate/Graduate Programs

 - Favorable comparison with other applicants for graduate study and with other Schreyer Scholars in the department

-An IUG applicant should underscore the educational advantages to be derived from IUG status:
+An IUG application should underscore the educational advantages to be derived from IUG status:

 - It should clearly communicate why an IUG is an appropriate plan of study for the applicant